LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson01.md

 ## Goals

-- Understand the components of the course, and how each is important to gaining and improving coding skills and knowledge
-- Write and run simple programs
 - Use variables to store program data
 - Understand how data is stored differently based on its type
 - Carry out simple numeric calculations with code